Logo Futurismo

 In general, the best time to do whale watching in the Azores is during the Springtime, with April and May being our strongest months.

-The biggest whales in the world will definitely impress you with their huge size.
-The blue whale is the largest of all animals, and the biggest one discovered was about 33m long!
+The biggest whales in the world will definitely impress you with their vast size.
+The blue whale is the largest of all animals, and the largest one discovered was approximately 33 meters long.

-In addition to dozens of migratory species, here we also have 4 resident ones: Sperm whales, Risso’s dolphins, Bottlenose dolphins, and Common dolphins.
-Those are present around our islands all year long and we normally can find them easily.
+In addition to dozens of migratory species, we also have four resident species: Sperm whales, Risso’s dolphins, Bottlenose dolphins, and Common dolphins.
+Those are present around our islands all year long, and we usually can find them easily.

-We occasionally also encounter minke whales and humpback whales, although they are not as common as the other 3 baleen whale species.
+We occasionally also encounter minke whales and humpback whales, although they are not as common as the other three baleen whale species.

-Similarly, the summer is also the best time to see dolphins, as during this time we have more dolphin species in the area and the groups tend to be larger with many calves present.
+Similarly, the summer is also the best time to see dolphins, as during this period we have more dolphin species in the area and the groups tend to be larger, with many calves present.

 Rui Rodrigues | Beautiful photo by our Operations Manager and also skipper of a dolphin jumping with Sao Miguel's Island behind.